VA Palo Alto Residency: Ocular Disease – Geriatric Optometry – Low Vision Rehabilitation

 The mission of the Optometric Residency in Ocular Disease/Geriatric Optometry/Low Vision Rehabilitation at the Veterans Affairs Palo Alto Health Care System (VAPAHCS) is twofold:

-1. To provide a mentored learning environment in which residents develop increased proficiency in the delivery of eye, vision, and health care to the veteran population served by VAPAHCS.
+- To provide a mentored learning environment in which residents develop the skills to manage ocular diseases within the geriatric veteran population served by VAPAHCS.

 This mentored educational and clinical experience prepares the optometrist for lifelong scholarship in patient care, education, and optometric leadership.3 positions available.

-The program’s goals are to provide residents with varied clinical experience in primary optometric care and provide a didactic program that complements their clinical experience.
+The program’s goals are to provide residents with a varied clinical experience in optometric care with emphasis in ocular disease and a didactic program that complements their clinical experience.
 The program endeavors to promote an appreciation of the significance of scholarly activity and professional development.
 Resident mentors will also educate and train residents in the specialty skill of low vision rehabilitation.

 The Residency year is from July 1 to June 30.

 Residents are expected to be in clinic five days per week, Monday-Friday, 8:00 am to 4:30 pm.
 There are no after-hours on-call duties.

 Optometric Eye Care